WILAB-HIT/Resources/named_entity_and_entity_relation/data_sample/README.md

 ---

 - 10 discharge summaries, 10 progress notes
+- xml file is the text of CEMR
-- ent file is for entity information, rel file is for entity relation information
+- ent file is for entity information
+- rel file is for entity relation information